GDQuest/learn-gdscript/course/README.md

 var health = 9 + 9
 ```

-With the following code, the health variable will have a value of 18.
+After executing the line of code above, the health variable will have a value of 18.

 You can chain as many additions and subtractions as you want.